ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 We may now specify the number of bins for the data, the palette used, and the method for creating the breaks.
 There are some best practice measures for choosing each of these.

-When choosing the number of bins we must consider both the palette and the values.
+When choosing the number of bins, we must consider both the palette and the values.
 Monotone or duotone palettes may be difficult to interpret if many classes are used as the difference from one shade to the next may not be very visible e.g. Reds, BlPu.
 A palette with three or more colours, like Viridis, can potentially show more classes before differences become hard to see.
 Generally, it's a good idea to use around 5 or 6 classes, but this may need to be increased or decreased slightly depending on the variation in the data.

 The breaks methods can help us deal with different distributions in the underlying data and therefore produce more accurate maps.
 The `Mode` dropdown shows the breaks available in QGIS.
 As with any other visualisation, the optimal mode will depend on how the data is distributed.
 Generally only two methods will be needed; data spaced evenly across a range will work best with quantiles, but data which has clusters or outliers will be best shown using Natural Breaks (Jenks).

 When applied to a polygon, a graduated map is called a 'Choropleth'.
 To show what this looks like for the natural neighbourhoods layer, we will set the value for a graduated map to 'TREE_HEIGHT_AV_COUNT'.
 Change the mode to `Natural Breaks (Jenks)` and press `Classify`.
-By default this will creat 5 bins.
+By default this will create 5 bins.
 Try out different colour ramps and see which look good with the selected data while also being colour-blind friendly.
 You could also try adjusting the number of classes to see how this changes the map, and also what different break types do.

 There is a problem with this type of choropleth.
 We're visualising the count of trees in a given area.
 This can be deceptive as larger areas, as a general rule, will have a higher count of trees simply because they can contain more.
-To conteract this the data for a choropleth should always be normalised.
-This is usually done in two ways: creating a summary statistic, or normalising by area or per X count of a value e.g.trees/km^2 or trees per 1,000 population.
-We have already created summary statistcs and calculated the density of trees per km^2.
+To counteract this the data for a choropleth should always be normalised.
+This is usually done in two ways: creating a summary statistic, or normalising by area or per X count of a value for example, trees/km^2 or trees per 1,000 population.
+We have already created summary statistics and calculated the density of trees per km^2.
 Try changing the values between 'TREES_HEIGH_AV_MEAN" and "TREES_DENSITY_KM2" to see how this changes the appearance of the layer.
-The latter should result in the larger aras now being grouped into the lower values, while we can see that tree densities are actually much higher in the smaller, more central neighbourhoods.
+The latter should result in the larger areas now being grouped into the lower values, while we can see that tree densities are actually much higher in the smaller, more central neighbourhoods.

 #### Categorised

-Categorised maps are similar to graduated maps except the bins are based on unique values rather than a contunuous range.
-Categorical maps can be messy if too many unique values are present, so it's usally a good ida to keep the number of categrories to the minimum possible.
+Categorised maps are similar to graduated maps except the bins are based on unique values rather than a continuous range.
+Categorical maps can be messy if too many unique values are present, so it's usually a good idea to keep the number of categories to the minimum possible.

 ### Basemaps

 A basemap is a dynamic map layer which provides a background map which can contextualise our other layers.
 For example, a background map might be a street map or a topographic map.
 These maps are rendered depending on the current zoom scale and often cover entire countries, continents, or the whole world depending on the project CRS.

 As an ONS employee you will have access to basemaps from the Ordnance Survey Data Hub as part of the Public Sector Geospatial Agreement (PSGA).
-To gain access to these basemaps you simplt need to sign up with a Public Sector Account at the data hub.
+To gain access to these basemaps you simply need to sign up with a Public Sector Account at the data hub.
 Your application will have to be processed by an administrator to verify your employment but this shouldn't take long.
-Before verfiication, however, you will still have access to open data APIs for use as basemaps.
+Before verification, however, you will still have access to open data APIs for use as basemaps.

 Once signed up and logged in to the Data Hub, go to `API Dashboard > APIs`.
-Now bu 'OS Maps API', click `Add to API project` and `Add to NEW PROJECT` and call the project 'QGIS'.
+Now by 'OS Maps API', click `Add to API project` and `Add to NEW PROJECT` and call the project 'QGIS'.
 Now, if not automatically redirected there, in `My Projects > QGIS` copy the 'WMTS API Endpoint address'.

 In QGIS in the Browser panel, right click `WMS/WMTS` and select `New connection...`.
 This will open a new window.
-Choose an appropriate name for this basemap e.g. 'OS Raster'.
+Choose an appropriate name for this basemap for example, 'OS Raster'.
 Paste the copied link into the URL bar and then click `OK`.
 Under 'WMS/WMTS' will now be a new item with the name you chose.
 Expand this item and drag one of the subitems into the layers panel.
 QGIS will now render this basemap as a layer, and it can be reordered and toggled on/off as any other layer.
 As this is a BASE map, it should be placed under all of the other layers.

 ### Print Layouts